Big Button - Part 9 - Rust Development Workflow

 use defmt_rtt as _; // Import defmt_rtt - Real-Time Transfer (RTT) as transport for defmt log

-use panic_probe as _; // Ensure that panic messages are send through the debug probe
+use panic_probe as _; // Ensure that panic messages are sent through the debug probe

 let my_variable = 3;